CVasquezroque/project-spanish-dictionary-lsp/README.md

 **Example**
 ```
-Initializing script glosa_ia_tier_adder.py...
+Initializing script convert_glosa_db_to_xlsx.py...

-Enther the folder which contains the subfolders of each gloss
+Enter the path to the directory containing the files:
 FOLDER: 1.VERSIÓN FINAL

-Enter the name for the xlsx file
+Enter the file extension of the files you want to modify (e.g. 'eaf'):
-FILENAME: glosas_complete
+FILE EXTENSION: eaf

 ```
 ### Output